Since resigning as a Queensland Ambulance

 started at Miles and over 3 weeks snaked our way through many of

-Australia, then up to Broken Hill and across northern NSW to end up at
+South Australia, up to Broken Hill and then across northern NSW to end up

 There is a lot

 of work involved in organising a tour such as these, but the rewards for

 the outback residents, tourist and the musicians are quite incredible.
 Since our first tag-along I have written

 and recorded several songs which have been directly influenced by

 experiences gained during our tag-alongs and visiting places with a

 difference, like Toompine- the pub with no town..
 It is a unique concept and as far as I